algorythmist/smote-poc/README.md

-# Start Jupiter from a virtualenv
+# Start Jupyter from a virtualenv

 python3 -m venv venv